SummaryRead the full fact sheet

 High-risk groups for iron deficiency

-Certain people are at increased risk of iron deficiency, including:
+People who are at an increased risk of iron deficiency, include:

 - toddlers, particularly if they drink too much cow’s milk

 - teenage girls